You shall know the truth and the truth shall set you free

 THE DUAL OLD TESTAMENT LAW

 During the Old Testament Covenant, God dealt with His physical or national nation, Old Israel, according to both the Ceremonial and Moral Law.
 The Ceremonial or Ritual Law pertained to everything tangible: the physical old temple, its physical sacrifices, physical priesthood, physical precepts of the law such as tithing, etcetera.
 The Moral Law is God’s eternal and unchangeable Royal Law of Love, written on the heart (or human spirit) of every person on earth, (Rom.
 2:12-16; 1 Ths.
 5:23.)
-However, during the New Testament dispensation, God deals differently with His New Covenant believers, who were bought with the blood of Jesus from every tribe, tongue, and nation; believing Hebrews included.
+However, during the New Testament dispensation, God deals differently with His New Covenant believers, who were redeemed with the blood of Jesus from every tribe, tongue, and nation; believing Hebrews included.
 At Pentecost, His spiritual nation of believers themselves became the unchangeable spiritual temple of the Holy Spirit.
 (1 Pt.
 2:9-10; 1 Cor.
 6:15-20.)

 As such, all the ceremonial or ritual laws, and everything physical that pertained to the Old Covenant temple, “became obsolete and vanished away” at the cross and with Jesus’ resurrection from the grave, (Heb.
 8:13; 9:15.)